America Is Running Out of ‘COVID Virgins’

 The basic math admittedly doesn’t look promising.
 Most of the people getting infected right now seem to be coming down with the illness for the first time, even though they are a distinct minority.
 Nationally, we don’t have good data on who is getting COVID, though in New York, first infections seem to be happening at five times the rate of reinfections.
 Part of why those who haven’t gotten COVID seem to be at a higher risk of infection is that taking into account all other factors—vaccination, age, behaviors—they lack the immunity bump conferred by a bout with the virus, no matter how fleeting that bump may be.
 On its own, this would suggest that these people are in fact sitting ducks who can’t avoid infection short of hunkering down in total isolation.

 The experts I talked with agreed that the risk of infection is currently high.
 “We are finding now that with the more transmissible variants, it’s becoming more and more difficult to avoid infections,” Robert Kim-Farley, an epidemiologist at UCLA, told me.
 “However, it’s not inevitable.”
-Richard Bright, the CEO of the Rockefeller Foundation’s Pandemic Prevention Institute, was less certain.
+Rick Bright, the CEO of the Rockefeller Foundation’s Pandemic Prevention Institute, was less certain.
 “Honestly, it might be inevitable, the way the virus has continued to change,” he said.

 Still, they reiterated that we still don’t quite know just how at risk those who haven’t had COVID are—especially when BA.5 seems to be reinfecting so many people.
 “I don’t know if I would call them sitting ducks, necessarily,” Bright said, “but I would say every one of us is more vulnerable.”
 The unvaccinated are still the most vulnerable by far, especially to more severe outcomes.
 But even this far into the pandemic, it’s hard to know exactly why some vaccinated and boosted people have gotten sick while others haven’t—good pandemic behaviors might come into play, along with luck.
 Scientists are still investigating the role of other factors, including whether genetics might be protecting the immune systems of people who haven’t gotten COVID.